ndrean/asyn-promise/readme.md

 `<script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>`

-we import the package and add:
+we import the package and add the following in the Javascript files where needed:

 ```javascript
 import axios from "axios";
 ```

-in the Javascript files where needed.

 We need a file `index.html` and create a directory `/src` and put all our files inside.
 The main js file will be named `/src/index.js`.
 The link to this file should be declared in the _index.html_ file **withouttype="module"** (which is needed otherwise).